missjennbo/todolist-nextjs/README.md

 ## Nice stuff to know

-### Server Side Rendering
-- next.js uses SSR (Server Side Rendering per default)
-- Client Component necessary f.e. for interactivity (button action)
-- first line directive ‚use client‘; (other inner components becomes automatically client components, not necessarily to use this directive again)
-- rule: only use client component if it is absolutely necessary (f.e. extract button to own component, the rest is still rendered on the server)
-- Instead of using something like react query in the client we only can use fetch(„url“) on the backend to fetch some data from server

 ### Routing
 - the new App Router works with paths (f.e. page.tsx file in dir /user creates a page on localhost:3000/user)
 - <Link> Component to navigate to another page (only new page is loaded from server than)